inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/widgets-components/ornament/tab.md

+# Tab

+## Anatomy

+Historically Tabs have been used as owners of a view.
+But this is merely the case because the anatomy of a tab warrants that a Tab is simply a controller of a view.

 ### Boolean Mapping

 By default, controllable Tabs use string values for their data.
 However, in many cases especially when there are only two possible tab selections you can opt for a boolean data type instead.
 This is particularly useful for toggles or yes/no choices.